Mike Nugent

-Michael Nugent (born March 2, 1982) is a former American football placekicker.
-He played college football for Ohio State University, and was twice recognized as a consensus All-American.
-He was drafted by the New York Jets in the second round of the 2005 NFL Draft, and has also played for the Tampa Bay Buccaneers, Arizona Cardinals, Cincinnati Bengals, Dallas Cowboys, Chicago Bears, Oakland Raiders, and New England Patriots.
+Michael Nugent (born March 2, 1982) is an American former professional football placekicker who played in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, where he won the Lou Groza Award in 2004, and was twice recognized as a consensus All-American.
+He was selected by the New York Jets in the second round of the 2005 NFL draft, and also played for the Tampa Bay Buccaneers, Arizona Cardinals, Cincinnati Bengals, Dallas Cowboys, Chicago Bears, Oakland Raiders, and New England Patriots during his 16-year career.

-Early years
+Early life

 Nugent was born in Centerville, Ohio.
 He attended Centerville High School, and played kicker and quarterback on the Elks football team.
 He was a teammate of linebacker A. J. Hawk on the school's football team.

 As a senior kicker, he converted on five out of seven field goal attempts of greater than fifty yards (24 of 27 altogether), kicked a 55-yard field goal twice, and was 29 out of 29 extra point attempts.

 College career

 While attending Ohio State University, Nugent played for coach Jim Tressel's Ohio State Buckeyes football team from 2001 to 2004.
 During his four-year career at Ohio State, he broke or tied 22 school records, including most points in a career by any player at Ohio State (356).

 He completed 72 of 88 field goal attempts and 140 of 143 extra point attempts.
 He was recognized as a consensus first-team All-American as a sophomore in 2002 and again as a unanimous All-American senior in 2004, and received the Lou Groza Award as the nation's top college placekicker in 2004.

-Nugent also was part of three Bowl wins - 2003 & 2004 Fiesta Bowl / 2004 Alamo Bowl, and was part of the 2002 Ohio State Buckeyes Division I National Championship team.
+Nugent also was part of three Bowl wins – 2003 & 2004 Fiesta Bowl / 2004 Alamo Bowl, and was part of the 2002 Ohio State Buckeyes Division I National Championship team.
 He became the first kicker in school history to earn team most valuable player honors.